 Information concerning the course contents can be obtained from Dr Maria Barbosa, phone: +31 317 480079 and Dr Marcel Janssen, phone: +31 317 484708

 Mrs. Eva Oudshoorn

 Lectures and practicals will be given at:

 Wageningen University & Research

 The town of Wageningen is 5 km from Ede-Wageningen railway station, with transport options being taxi or bus.
-Ede-Wageningen railway station is about one and a half hours from Amsterdam Schiphol Airport.
+This railway station can be reached by train from the airport Schiphol in about one hour.
 For train schedules visit: www.ns.nl.

 Registration & course fee

 To register please complete the electronic reply form

 Course fee includes printed materials, coffee/tea during breaks, lunches, and two dinners, and but does not cover accommodation.
 The course fee depends on the participant's affiliation.